fritznonato/Factory-Task-Management/README.md

 Backend (API)

-C# and ASP.NET Core: A high-performance, cross-platform framework for building the RESTful API.
+C# and ASP.NET Core: Cross-platform framework for building the RESTful API.

 Entity Framework Core: An Object-Relational Mapper (ORM) used to interact with the database.

-SQLite: A lightweight, file-based relational database for data storage.
+SQLite: A lightweight file-based relational database for data storage.

-Frontend (User Interface)
+Frontend (UI)

-React and TypeScript: A modern JavaScript library and a typed superset of JavaScript for building the user interface.
+React and TypeScript: JavaScript libraries and a typed superset of JavaScript for building the user interface.

 Vite: A fast build tool that provides a seamless development experience.

-Bulma: A lightweight CSS framework used for styling the application.
+Bulma: A CSS framework used for styling the application.

 How to Run the Project